Are you looking for fun family games to pass those long winter nights? Or do you need a printable game for road trips?

 A: Washington, D.C.

-25. Q: What continent has the south pole?
+35. Q: On what continent will you find the south pole?

 A: Mount Everest, which is in Tibet.
 It is 29,035 feet tall.
 That’s about as high as jet airplanes fly.
 To people in Tibet, it’s always been known as Chomolungma.